Tobey Maguire: 1995–2001: Critical acclaim

-2002–2013: Stardom
+2002–2013: Spider-Man and stardom

-In 2002, Maguire starred in Spider-Man, based on the popular Marvel Comics superhero, Spider-Man.
+In 2002, Maguire starred as the title character in Spider-Man, based on the Marvel Comics superhero of the same name.
 The film was a major success and made him a star.
-He reprised the role in the sequels Spider-Man 2 (2004) and Spider-Man 3 (2007), and also voiced Spider-Man for the video game adaptations of the films.

 His performance as Spider-Man earned him glowing reviews.
-Mark Caro of the Chicago Tribune wrote that "with his big, round, soulful eyes, Maguire always has been able to convey a sense of wonder, and his instinct for understatement also serves him well here."
-Due to script and production complications, a proposed fourth Spider-Man movie did not materialize.
-Sony's Columbia Pictures decided to reboot the franchise.
-The film, titled The Amazing Spider-Man, was released on July 3, 2012, with a different actor, Andrew Garfield, playing the lead.
+Mark Caro of the Chicago Tribune wrote that, "with his big, round, soulful eyes, Maguire always has been able to convey a sense of wonder, and his instinct for understatement also serves him well here."
+That same year, he was credited as a producer on the film 25th Hour, and the next year, on Whatever We Do.